datacentricdesign/wheelchair-design-platform/Sensors and Actuators/LEDs and Buttons/LEDs and Buttons.md

 ![](6.png)

-By knowing the forward current and voltage of an LED, and the available power source's voltage, you can calculate how big the resistor you apply in series should be. the formula is a simple derivation of ohm's law (V = RI)
+By knowing the forward current and voltage of an LED, and the available power source's voltage, you can calculate how big the resistor you apply in series should be. the formula is a simple derivation of Ω's law (V = RI)

 Rs = ( Vcc - Vf ) / If
 1. Rs = Resistance in series with LED